Kheri Shilla

 Kheri Shilla is a village in Makrana tehsil in Nagaur district, Rajasthan state of India.
 It is 7 km from Gachhipura.

 Other names for Kheri Shella are Mundelo Ki kheri and Guda Kheri, and the latest name of is Devnagari Kheri Sheela.
+There is a temple of Lord Dev Narayan.

 History

 It is an old village, which, before independence (1947) was under Jodhpur riyasat.

 The village is currently in Makaran Tahsil but was formerly in Parbatsar tahsil.